 To enable his KAM teams to navigate the complex ecosystem of large accounts.
 Now, I became optimistic!

-That night, I slept well, knowing that there is true potential for institutionalizing KAM in large organizations using enablement technologies.
+That night, I slept well, knowing that there is true potential for institutionalizing KAM in large organizations using key account management tools.

 What is KAM Enablement?